Battle of Piedmont

 The Battle of Piedmont was fought June 5, 1864, in the village of Piedmont, Augusta County, Virginia.
-Union Maj.
-Gen. David Hunter engaged Confederates under Brig.
-Gen. William E. "Grumble" Jones north of Piedmont.
+Union Major General David Hunter engaged Confederates under Brigadier General William E. "Grumble" Jones north of Piedmont.
 After severe fighting, Jones was killed and the Confederates were routed.
 Hunter occupied Staunton on June 6 and soon began to advance on Lynchburg, destroying military stores and public property in his wake.